Angie55/MilestoneThree_KnowlegeisPower/README.md

 - **Flask**
     - [Flask 1.1.1](http://flask.pocoo.org/) - Used as a microframework.
     - [Jinja2 2.10.3](http://jinja.pocoo.org/docs/2.10/) - Used for templating with Flask.
-    - [Werkzeug 0.16.0](https://werkzeug.palletsprojects.com/en/0.16.x/) - Used for password hashing and checking the password.
 - **Heroku**
     - [Heroku](https://www.heroku.com) - Used for app hosting.
 - **Python**